allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 correct work that fulfills the project's specification and submitted it by the deadline.

 **Engineering Efforts** are graded.
-Half of the grade is set by the percentage of gatorgrade checks passed.
-The other half of the grade is set by three check marks (16.67% each) for code correctness, writing quality, and professional skills respectively.
+Sixty percent of the grade is set by the percentage of gatorgrade checks passed.
+Forty percent of the grade is set by three check marks (13.3% each) for code correctness, writing quality, and professional skills respectively.
 Professional skills include linting, formatting, testing, and/or profiling.

 **Programming Projects** are pass/fail.
 A full mark is earned by passing **100%** of the gatorgrade checks on the assignment.
 All